 Windows

-As a first step, we need to install a special driver.
-For this, open a command line and execute the following command:
+As a first step, we need to install a special driver for the hardware wizard.
+Open a command line and execute the following command:

 hdwwiz